Over 50s dating tips and websites

 But when you’re in your 50s or older, it can seem like a minefield.
 Whether you’re trying to meet local singles or searching for love farther afield, dating never seems simple and the etiquette can be hard to grasp.

 If you’re over 50 and struggling with dating, take a deep breath and relax.
 The best way to meet someone special is simply to be yourself – and make sure you’re in the right place at the right time.
 Dating online can expand your options.

 How to start dating again

 The internet is awash with tips on over-50s dating, but don’t get too bogged down in the rules and guidelines these posts offer.
-Instead, look for balanced, positive inspirations This post from After Fifty Living, for example, focuses on having fun, while this advice from Happy Living Magazine sheds light on some practicalities.
-The Diva of Dating also offers great advice for women over 50 who are dating.
+Instead, look for balanced, positive inspirations with this advice from Happy Living Magazine which sheds light on some practicalities, and this feature on the art of dating.

 In general, the rules for dating in your 50s are very much the same as dating in your 20s: look for someone whose company you enjoy, and with whom you have some common interests.
 This doesn’t mean that you have to enjoy doing everything they do.
 Instead, you should seek out men and women who have a common life outlook to yours, and someone with whom you can have fun.

 Try not to depend on other people to introduce you to potential suitors.
 Instead, go out and meet like-minded singles yourself.
 Join a local book club or get involved in charity events in your neighbourhood.
 You could also consider taking an evening course at a college or university to meet people who have the same interests as you.